SindhuRaghvan/HDInsight-Insurance-RealtimeML/README.md

 `./sparkinstall.sh`

-***Step 11:*** Now let's run the producer-simulator file on kafka server to simulate a stream of records
+***Step 11:*** Now let's run the producer-simulator file on kafka server to simulate a stream of records.
+This should print a set of records as they are streaming.
+(Ending this would end stop streaming also)

 `python files/producer-simulator.py`